sanghyun-han/sanghyun-han.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page

 ---

-Sanghyun Han is a Ph.D student in the Department of Electrical and Computer Engineering at Seoul National University.
+**Sanghyun Han** is a Ph.D student in the Department of Electrical and Computer Engineering at Seoul National University.
-He is currently affiliated in Networked Computing Lab (NXC).
+He is currently affiliated in [Networked Computing Lab (NXC)](https:/nxc.snu.ac.kr).

+  Hello world!